dddrrreee/cs140e-20win/labs/11-fuse/README.md

 running `tail -f /pi/console` will cause all output from the pi to be echoed to your terminal.

+You need two main abilities to do the lab, so we will split it into two parts.
+  1. You need to be able to send commands to the pi.
+We do this first, without using the FUSE file system.
+This will make it much easier to debug.
+You'll do `1-send-code` to send code and then `2-fake-pi` do see how to send a variety of commands.

+  2. You need to expose these commands via the file system.
+After you do the above, it shoudn't be too hard to adapt the the code `2-fake-pi` and hook up the FUSE file system.

 #### The big picture

-In the previous lab, you wrote a trivial shell that would look at what the user typed and decide if it was:

-  0. A built-in command: run on the pi.
-  2. A pi program: run on the pi.
-  1. Anything else?
-Assume its a unix command: run on your laptop.

-Building it was a good proof-of-concept for seeing one way to meld your usual computing environment with your pi system.
-On the other hand, it's clear it's a dead-end, at least without significant work.
-Among many reasons: (1) it is, and will remain, much less full-featured than your regular shell (no auto-completion, no history, no job control, no environment variables, etc) , (2) we are far from running any Unix code on the pi.

-In some sense, what we'd like is some way to extend your current shell (`bash`, `sh`, `tcsh`) so that it does all its normal laptop-stuff, but calls out to the pi for pi-stuff.
-This would likely require having each different shell have some extensibility method and require us to write a bunch of uninteresting shell-specific code.

-We're going to side-step the problem to make it easier and our solution better.
-One surprise in systems is that it can sometimes be easier to solve a more general problem than the one you are focused on.
-This situation is a good example of that.

-Rather than building pi-specific knowledge into the shell, we instead extend the pi as a file system, which your shell can then work with as it does any other sets of directories, files, links.

-Your shell is already good at dealing with file systems, and your laptop has lots of programs to do so.
-Once we wrap the pi up as a set of files, directories, links, then you can do everything you wrote in your Unix-side shell and much much more, while cleanly causing any pi-action to occur.
+Once we wrap the pi up as a set of files, directories, links, then you can use your shell to work with it as you do any other file system objects.
+If you expose enough, you can skip writing pi programs and just write simple shell scripts.
 You now have autocompletion, history, job control, etc without having to write any code.

 Most OO programming --- at best --- allows you to wrap different nouns up with the same verbs, so that a single piece of code that works on those